ordina-jworks/ordina-jworks.github.io/_posts/2019-10-25-Kickstarter-Trajectory-2019-Summer-Edition.md

 After the introduction, we were given a tour of the entire building, during which we met some of the colleagues at JWorks.
 Four of the Kickstarters already did an internship at Ordina before coming to work officially, so they already knew a lot of the colleagues in Mechelen.
 This didn't make any difference however, since everyone was very open and welcoming.
-Finally, we were given the keys to our cars, and our laptops, so that the next day we could get started with the courses, focused on both technical and soft skills.
+Finally, we got our laptops and the keys to our cars so that the next day, we could get started with the courses focused on both technical and soft skills.

 # Technical trainings